Your guide to mystery shopping success

 Step 2: Upload your pictures

 Once you’ve received the go ahead from the agency you can upload batches of pictures.
-Each photo is manually checked by the agency in question, so if you want your pictures to go on sale quickly, send them in batches of five or 10.
+Each photo is manually checked by the agency in question, so if you want your pictures to go on sale quickly, send them in batches of 5 or 10.

 Step 3: Pictures are Go!